lopspower/HFRecyclerView/README.md

         //...
     }
     ```
-3. After that, you need to Override 3 methods and create 3 class which `extends RecyclerView.ViewHolder` to add the viewHolder for your Item, your Header and your Footer:
+3. After that, override 3 methods and create 3 class which extend `RecyclerView.ViewHolder` in order to add the viewHolder for your Item, your Header and your Footer:

     ```java
     public class ExampleAdapter extends HFRecyclerView<MyDataObject> {